Governorship of Wes Moore: Taxes

 During his 2022 gubernatorial campaign, Moore repeatedly said that he did not anticipate raising taxes as governor, but said in September 2022 that he planned to work with the legislature to fix what he described as the state's "upside-down taxation system".
 In January 2024, he expressed openness to raising taxes to address the state's budget shortfall, but said that any conversation about taxes would have a "very high bar".
 That year, the legislature amended Moore's budget proposal, which included no tax increases, to add about $252 million in increases toward transportation-related fees and tobacco taxes to help pay for the Blueprint for Maryland's Future reforms and state transportation projects.

 In May 2022, following a spike in gas prices as a result of the Russo-Ukrainian War, Moore said he supported staving off automatic increases to the state's gas tax, arguing that voters needed immediate relief and later calling it a "regressive tax".
 He also expressed interest in eliminating either the state's estate or inheritance tax to make the state more attractive to retirees.
 In June 2023, Moore said he supported shifting transportation funding away from the state's gas tax as well as decoupling it from inflation, but opposed calling a special session to do so, instead preferring to pass tax reforms during the 2024 legislative session.
+In March 2026, Moore opposed a Republican proposal to implement a 30-day gas tax holiday following a spike in gas prices as a result of the 2026 Iran war.

 During the 2023 legislative session, Moore introduced the Family Prosperity Act, which allocates $171 million toward making permanent the earned income tax credit passed by lawmakers in 2021, and the Keep Our Heroes Home Act, which provides $33 million for expanding tax exemptions for military retirement income; legislators later scaled down the Keep Our Heroes Home Act to only raise the state's income exemption limit to $20,000 for older veterans and $12,500 for younger ones.
 Moore signed both bills into law in April and May 2023, as well as another bill to allow workers to deduct union dues from their income taxes.